KrishnaTanwar/KrishnaPython/README.md

 # Python-Programming
-This repository is basically for Python Programming.
+This repository is basically for Python Programming Questions with their solutions by Krishna Tanwar.